rpcavaco/disruptivego04/PITCHME.md

 ## What is fasthttp?

-… fasthttp is an improvement to Go’s net/http package
+Fasthttp is an improvement to Go’s net/http package.

+Package author states it delivers 3x 4x better perfomance than standard net/http lib.
+See this [Google Groups discussion](https://groups.google.com/forum/m/#!topic/golang-nuts/OaQu4QezAr0/discussion) with the author.